 In evaluating the settlement, the Court should consider the value made available to the Class.
-See e.g., Williams v.
+See Young v.
+Polo Retail, LLC (N.D.
+Cal.
+Mar.
+28, 2007) 2007 WL 951821, at 8 (citing Williams v.
 MGM-Pathe Commc'ns Co.
 (9th Cir.
 1997) 129 F.3d 1026 (ruling that a district court abused its discretion in basing value of settlement on actual distribution to class instead of amount being made available).
-Plaintiff's counsel estimates the value of the injunctive relief provided by the Settlement to be up to tens of millions of dollars.
-See Fraietta Decl. ¶ 5.

 Finally, when calculating the total value provided by a settlement agreement, California courts include the requested attorney's fees and costs because "those fees are still best viewed as an aspect of the class' recovery."
 Lealao v.
 Beneficial California, Inc. (2000) 82 Cal.
 App.
 4th 19, 33.
 Thus, "the sum of the two amounts ordinarily should be treated as a settlement fund for the benefit of the class...."
 Consumer Privacy Cases (2009) 175 Cal.
 App.
 4th 545, 554 (citation omitted).
-Here, subject to the Court's approval, Defendant will pay fees and costs up to \$875,000.
+Here, subject to the Court's approval, Defendant will pay Class Counsel fees and costs up to \$400,000.
 Settlement, § VII.
 49. Additionally, the attorney's fees were negotiated after all material terms of the Settlement were agreed to and represent a mere fraction of the value of the injunctive relief that the Settlement has made available to Class Members.
-Fraietta Decl. ¶ 10; see also Managing Class Action Litigation: A Pocket Guide for Judges Third Edition, 2010 WL 5056218 ("In some class actions involving injunctive relief, the injunctive relief can be assigned a monetary value on the basis of objective criteria.
-For example, ... an injunction against a fraudulent sales practice might be valued by examining the amount of past sales attributable to the practice and projecting that value for a reasonable period of time[.]").
+Fraietta Decl. ¶ 10; see also Managing Class Action Litigation: A Pocket Guide for Judges Third Edition, FJC-MISC-2010-17 ("In some class actions involving injunctive relief, the injunctive relief can be assigned a monetary value on the basis of objective criteria.
+For example, ... an injunction against a fraudulent sales practice might be valued by examining the amount of past sales attributable to the practice and projecting that value for a reasonable period of time, perhaps the life of the practice before the injunction.").